 All staff, contractors and volunteers must ensure that their behaviour towards and relationships with students reflect proper standards of care for students.
-Staff, contractors and volunteers must not cause harm to students.
+Staff, contractors and volunteers must not cause harm to students3.

-&lt;sup>1 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(7): the definition of 'harm' for this regulation is the same as in section 9 of the Child Protection Act 1999 (Qld)
+1 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(7): the definition of 'harm' for this regulation is the same as in section 9 of the Child Protection Act 1999 (Qld)

-&lt;sup>2 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(1)
+2 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(1)

-&lt;sup>3 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(1) Last Review Date: 15th February 2024 - amended as per the Child Protection Legislation 2023
+3 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(1) Last Review Date: August 2024 - amended as per correspondence from NSSAB 21/01/2025